nottsjs/website/content/events/2020-01-14-community-project-evening.md

 Our community has many skills, and with many skills comes a huge variety of possibilities of things we can make together!

-To kick off the new year, we'll have a hands on session with our very own Dave! 🙂
+To kick off the new year, we'll have a hands-on session with our very own Dave! 🙂

 He'll be running a practical session in which we'll create a temperature monitoring system using an Espruino and some JavaScript.